 Kendrick will wear protective lenses for the rest of his baseball career, and recommends them for all athletes in any sport.
-Witherspoon mirrors that recommendation.
+Witherspoon concurs.

 “Wear eye protection at every chance that you can,” he said.
 “Seek professional help immediately if there is a suspicion of significant eye injury, and then follow your doctor’s advice after that.”

 May 14, 2014